 We examine whether the use of budgetary information for performance evaluation and resource allocation is associated with systematic biases in the forecasts of senior executives of their firm’s future performance.
 Using a unique and proprietary data set of senior executives’ non-public profit expectations from 2013 to 2019, we find that an increase of importance in budget-based performance evaluation for subordinates is associated with underestimating future profit.
-This is consistent with prior studies suggesting that senior executives do not fully adjust for distortions in employee-generated information to budgets.
+This indicates that senior executives do not fully adjust for distortions in employee-generated information to budgets.
 Our results also suggest that this downward bias in budgets partially corrects for the otherwise, on average, too high profit expectations.
-We find only partial support for the association of resource allocation with overestimating future profits.
-Our study offers novel insights into the formation of senior executives' forecasts by investigating how the use of information within firms shapes their beliefs regarding future firm performance.
+We find partial support for the association of resource allocation with overestimating future profits.